Digital Taylorism

-Digital Taylorism has the main characteristics of being standard, mechanistic, inflexible, and precise.

-Management breaks down every task and standardizes an exact procedure that should be followed to complete that task.
-In doing so it turns the overall job completion into a mechanistic, machine-like process.
-Each worker is completing their task exactly as they have been instructed to by management, similar to a machine that has been programmed to perform a specific task in a specific way.
-If something goes wrong with a worker, they are replaced just like a broken part in a machine.

-The standard nature of Digital Taylorism provides for a certain level of precision.
-Since everyone is operating in a predetermined way, it increases predictability and consistency while limiting error.
-Through the use of different technologies, Digital Taylorism also allows management to more precisely monitor their subordinates to ensure maximum productivity.
-While such standardization may increase precision, this type of inflexibility tends to inhibit creativity and growth within organizations.

 Influences on the workplace

 As a result of the continually changing workforce, Digital Taylorism can be found in many organizations.
 One example of this is grocery industry.
-In an Australian grocery store, the supplier, transporter, warehouse, and retailer all use Digital Taylorism to go about everyday tasks and monitor workers.
-The grocery store believes this is the best way to be the most efficient, least costly, and most productive.
-This particular grocery store refers to their methods as “computerized or New Taylorism”.
+In the Australian grocery industry, the supplier, transporter, warehouse, and retailer all use Digital Taylorism to go about everyday tasks and monitor workers.
+Employers believe this is the best way to be the most efficient, least costly, and most productive.

 School systems are also using this method of New Taylorism to better the students and faculty.
 Schools are finding new ways to make sure students are being taught the most efficient methods in order to succeed and meet the standards.
 New Taylorism can be seen through the written curriculum in schools in the United States.

 Another example of Digital Taylorism being used in the workplace is found in organizations who use surveillance systems to monitor workers and make sure they are on task at all times; the percentage of surveillance being used in the workplace is continually growing.
 Phones and computers that employees use at work are being monitored in order to make sure everything is being done in the most efficient way.
 Workflow management system can be viewed as a form of Digital Taylorism.
 For instance, marketing automation can be integrated into customer relationship management to reduce and replace the need for human labour.
 Even so, such system or technologies are not meant to replace human work but instead designed to intuitively solve human needs, such that they can better focus on the bigger picture and the important aspects.